sapegin/mrm/docs/Getting_started.md

 ## Usage

-Print a list available of tasks:
+Print a list available of tasks and aliases:

 ```shell
 mrm